-While Massachusetts continues to have issues with alcohol, and many Bay Staters do not view alcohol use, even heavy alcohol use, as a problem, there is growing concern about opioid use in Massachusetts.
+While Massachusetts continues to have issues with alcohol, there is growing concern about opioid use in Massachusetts.
 Many more people in Massachusetts are using drugs than in the past, although Massachusetts has had an alcohol problem for decades and a newly-arrived drug problem, you don’t have to be part of that epidemic.
 If you are worried that you or someone you love has a problem with alcohol or painkilling medication, there are places you can get help and find a healthier life path.
 There are both alcohol treatment centers in Massachusetts and drug rehab centers in Massachusetts as well that can help you or someone you love to find a treatment program for addiction they need to move out of addictive behaviors and live their best lives.

 What to Look For from Drug Rehab Centers in Massachusetts